"Woman, child, man and wife, the best love to have is the love of life"

 - CONCLUSION -

-In retrospect, the post "Electric Ladyland" material has again been rather unsatisfactorily compiled.
-In my humble opinion the re-releasing should have featured a straight "Cry Of Love" re-master.
+In retrospect, the post "Electric Ladyland" material had again been rather unsatisfactorily compiled.
+In my humble opinion the re-releasing should have featured a straight "Cry Of Love" re-master (that came about in 2014).
 That album originally presented Jimi's most finished final works that had been cherry-picked by Kramer and Mitchell in 1971.
 A short CD one might say, but then so is "Axis" and who's complaining ?) .
 This could have been followed by another high quality release of these tracks :

 Dolly Dagger, Earth Blues, Pali Gap, Room Full of Mirrors, Look Over Yonder, Hey Baby, Bleeding Heart, Tax Free, Stepping Stone, Midnight, Beginning, Izabella, Drifters Escape.